kevinzhuang01/project_leaders_2025/_profiles/rafaelzamora-resendiz.md

   affinities across diverse protein and ligand databases.
 Methods for interpreting model parameters will be developed to provide biological meaningful insights that can help in drug design and repurposing.
+desired: 'Relevant Skills, Background or Interests: Good understanding of programming and machine learning.
+Some understanding of parallel programming and working with high performance computing systems.
+Interested in the application of computational skills to the domain of biology and medicine.
+A deep desire towards improving their skills of writing well-documented and reusable scientific code.'
+email: rzamoraresendiz@lbl.gov
 ---

 ## Additional Information